Beauty and brains

 Place de la Comédie

 I dropped my bags off and went straight to the Musée Fabre to see the Picasso exhibition.
 It is located just across the Esplanade de Charles de Gaule, a two minute walk from the Tourism Office.
 It was quiet at lunchtime and I wouldn’t say I had the place to myself but I was able to move around freely and take it all in without any tour groups crowding the works.
 After enjoying the exhibition and wandering around the rest of the museum for an entrance fee of 10 euros, I decided to stay for lunch.

 On the south side of the Esplanade de Charles de Gaulle is the Pavillion Populaire, a modern photography museum with no entrance fee.
-There is a double exhibition on until 23 September.
-‘Images of a Dictator’ is a collection of old German propaganda photos.
-‘Regard sur les Ghettos’ is a collection of photos by unknown photographers of life in the ghettos of Poland during WWII.
+There is a always something worth seeing here.

 The modern quarter of Montpellier called Antigone was constructed after the city acquired land belonging to the army on the city’s east side in 1978.
 The neo-classical district designed by Catalan architect Ricardo Bofill is an interesting neighbourhood with a great farmers market Sunday mornings.
 This area is just behind the shopping mall below the place de la Comédie.